harryyiheyang/mgcv.maps/README.md

 ## Hypothesis Testing

-The package provides a wrapper for Wald tests on specific components of the model using `taps_wald_test`, which actually wraps a unobserved function `mgcv::testStat`:
+The package provides a wrapper for Wald tests on specific components of the model using `taps_wald_test`, which actually wraps an unobserved function `mgcv::testStat`:

 ```r
 taps_wald_test(fit, test.component = 1)